ShaaradNJ/CS2_dust2_map_for_fun/README.md

 7. Start  Practice mode in CS2 and open Developer Console in game.
 8. Write the following script: "exec dust2_for_fun"
 9. Your Custom game will start..

+## Contribution:
+Contributions are welcome!
+Please create a pull request or open an issue to discuss what you would like to change.

+## Furter Updates:
+1. Complete night mode
+2. Shape Shifting mod
+3. Change of gravity only in specifc zones